bittumandal-1995/-Amazon-Sales-Product-Analytics-Dashboard-Power-BI-/README.md

 Premium products receive slightly higher ratings but show lower customer engagement

 Discounting is used strategically, especially in electronics and home-related categories

+📌 *This project was created as an independent portfolio project to demonstrate business intelligence, data modeling, and analytical thinking using Power BI.*